 The Atera service performs real-time replication to disk at each data center, and near real-time data replication between the production data center and the disaster recovery center.

 Data is transmitted across encrypted links.

-Disaster recovery tests verify our projected recovery times and the integrity of the customer data
+Disaster recovery tests verify our projected recovery times and the integrity of the customer/site data

 Atera tests all code for security vulnerabilities before release, and regularly scans our network and systems for vulnerabilities.